-Queen Mother Imakhu's proud family lineage includes her maternal ancestor, Billy Artis, who fought in the Nat Turner Uprising, her father, the late Tommie J. Lloyd, first African American American accepted into the New Jersey Tool & Die Association, former South Carolinian Congressman George Washington Murray, former enslaved African who was the only African American Congressman serving during the 53rd and 54th congresses, and her living relative, her cousin James Clyburn, current South Carolina Congressman.
+Queen Mother Imakhu's proud family lineage includes her maternal ancestor, Billy Artis, who fought in the Nat Turner Uprising, Her mother, the late Jean Lloyd-Mayfield, was first african America, Girl Scout leader in Kenilworth, NJ.
+Queen Mother's father, the late Tommie J. Lloyd, was the first African American American accepted into the New Jersey Tool & Die Association, former South Carolinian Congressman George Washington Murray, former enslaved African who was the only African American Congressman serving during the 53rd and 54th congresses, and her living relative, her cousin James Clyburn, current South Carolina Congressman.